GIS Technologies in Ukrainian Agriculture

 What is GIS Cartography

-GIS cartography is the visualization of quantitative data about the state of certain areas of the planet’s surface.
-For this, information is combined with physical terrain plans that reflect coordinates and relief features.
-If you’re wondering how GIS differs from a map or atlas, the best answer would be interactivity.
+GIS mapping is the visualization of quantitative data about the condition of specific areas of the Earth’s surface.
+For this purpose, information is combined with physical terrain plans that reflect coordinates and topographic features.
+If you are wondering how GIS differs from a map or atlas, the best answer is interactivity.
 Geographic information systems allow you to select the necessary layers, visualization methods, and indicators, building a plan according to your needs.

 How GIS Maps Work

 Statistics show that the human brain processes images 60,000 times faster than large arrays of text and numbers.
-Therefore, it’s not surprising that GIS cartography relies on visualization.
-Usually, bright contrasting colors are used to highlight certain geographical zones.
-For example, this is what a fertilizer application map looks like: green indicates the maximum amount, red – the minimum.
+Therefore, it is not surprising that GIS mapping relies on visualization.
+Typically, bright contrasting colors are used to highlight specific geographic zones.
+For example, this is what a fertilizer application map looks like: green indicates the maximum amount, red indicates the minimum.

 GIS cartography